pentimento.life

 This picture is exactly how I ended up after losing my house and property.
 There are two kinds of villages in Belize.
 The villages that the expats share and tourism is high, and the villages that Belizeans call home.
 I ended up in the latter.
 I had only 2 days to find something for myself and 6 dogs and cat.
 I was lucky to get it, but it was not livable and took me down very real learning experience.

-The scam was orchestrated by a group of individuals led by a repeat offender, Andris Pukke, along with Peter Baker and John Usher.
+The scam was orchestrated by a group of individuals led by a repeat offender, Andris Pukke, along with Peter Baker.
 Beginning around 2005, they marketed lots in a planned luxury development in Stann Creek, Belize, under various names including "Sanctuary Belize," "Sanctuary Bay," and "The Reserve."

 Their sales pitch was highly deceptive and targeted retirees and small business owners.
 They used slick marketing materials, including television ads on channels like Fox News and Bloomberg, and telemarketing calls to lure in potential buyers.
 The key false promises included: